 Find out what accreditation your institution will require to be more desirable for students while being one step ahead of your competition.

 Knowing what students are looking for in a training facility will help you identify what you are lacking as a training provider.
-Take the time to work on these factors and get ready to welcome more students through your doors.
+Take the time to work on these factors and get ready to welcome more new learners through your doors.